tcShadowWalker/Xenon-OptionsParser/README.md

 - Hidden options, only visible with --full-help (or not at all, if generation of --full-help is suppressed)
 - Integrated support for options of these types: std::string, const char *, int, float, bool and vectors of any defined type.
-- Extensibility for custom types: If you need custom times (for example, dates or timestamps) you can simple extend the namespace containing the parsing routines, and then define your options with your own, new types.
+- Extensibility for custom types: If you need custom times (for example, dates or timestamps) you can simply extend the namespace containing the parsing routines, and then define your options with your own, new types.

 Example of a generated help page:
 ```